-Nav night with Maxsea iPad
+Navigation at night with Maxsea repeated to an iPad

 More recently, marine electronics manufacturers have adapted their offer to allow the use of a tablet directly from a multifunction display (MFD) or through an integrated wifi module (Raymarine E series, Furuno TZ Touch) or with an adaptor (Simrad's GoFree).

 These solutions are interesting because they allow to view the entire contents of the MFDs on the tablet, including radar or sonar graph.
 But it is also a limitation due to the slow video link and specific ergonomics of these tracers which will not allow to use all possibilities of iPad.
 Also this link doesn't allow to view different content between the iPad and the tracer.
 Note also that this solution requires in general to change MFD, since only the newer models are compatible.

 Thanks to its Bluetooth and WiFi communication capabilities, the iPad can connect directly to on-board sensors and instruments.

 Simply install a NMEA-WiFi adapter box to convert NMEA data to WiFi and make it available on the iPad.
 Among these boxes, we can mention Shipmodul's Miniplex-3wi-N2K, which is the current market reference for its ease of installation and its ability to process NMEA information from multiple manufacturers and formats: NMEA0183, NMEA2000, SeaTalk, etc.

 Another interesting product is the XB8000, an AIS transponder that can also relay the boat's NMEA0183 and 2000 information through WiFi.